carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 I view engineering education as an active process grounded in experimentation, iteration, and problem solving.

-Laboratory courses play a central role in bridging theory and practice, allowing students to engage directly with systems, data, and real-world constraints.
+Laboratory-based courses play a central role in bridging theory and practice, allowing students to engage directly with systems, data, and real-world constraints.
 My teaching emphasizes not only technical correctness, but also the ability to design solutions, communicate results, and critically evaluate outcomes.

 I aim to integrate research and teaching by exposing students to contemporary challenges in artificial intelligence, computer vision, and biomedical engineering.